6 min read

 The First Fully-Electric Mazda - The MX-30 EV

 Not only is Mazda focused on the environmental impacts of their vehicles by creating their first fully electric vehicle in the Mazda MX-30 EV, but they also found a way to incorporate sustainable materials in the build of this SUV.

 Mazda has designed the MX-30 EV to deliver exceptional driving dynamics in the most efficient way.
 While based on the current CX-30 crossover, the MX-30 has a very different appearance and layout.
-The changes to the body construction, coupled with the new engine technology, have resulted in a vehicle with a precise feel and nice feedback.
+The change to the body construction, coupled with the new engine technology, has resulted in a vehicle with a precise feel and nice feedback.

 The new electric MX-30 is designed with one 143-hp electric motor that produces 200 lb-ft of torque to drive the front wheels.
 The regenerative braking system uses paddle shifters on the steering wheel to shift between three user-selectable levels.

 Mazda has included its e—Skyactiv EV Technology to improve the response of the accelerator, making the vehicle one of the best handling electric crossovers.
 Electric G-Vectoring Control Plus (e-GVC Plus) is also included to improve the traction and torque of the vehicle by subtly shifting the car’s weight for a smoother driving experience.

 The all-electric Mazda is powered by a lightweight 35.5-kWh lithium-ion battery mounted in a protective cage to increase the torsional rigidity of the vehicle’s chassis.
 When fully charged, the battery offers a range of approximately 161 km, less than some of its competitors, but well-suited for routine city driving.
 It is equipped to use the most common charging connector types for both AC charging and fast DC charging.